dsyang1024/compensator/README.md

 - 2023.04.20 Update for changing or the temporal interval to 5 min
 - 2023.04.20 Updated compensation function on the separate script 'comp_test.py'
 - 2023.04.21 Updated compensation function to move to 'comped_raw' folder after compensation
+- 2023.05.01 Working on the station code reading from the set_read function

 ### Next update